-Continuum Recovery Center, a Phoenix-based holistic, outpatient addiction treatment rehab, has spent the last few years forging community relationships and establishing itself as one of the leading outpatient addiction center in the valley.
+Continuum Recovery is in Our 3rd Anniversary.
+We are a Phoenix-based holistic, outpatient addiction treatment rehab center, which has spent the last few years forging community relationships and establishing itself as one of the leading outpatient addiction centers in the valley.
 While it’s been a long and winding road, they’re now thriving and celebrating their 3-year anniversary.

-Which is quite a feat, considering how saturated the Phoenix market has become with various detoxes, inpatient and outpatient agencies.
+This is quite a feat, considering how saturated the Phoenix market has become with various detoxes, inpatient, and outpatient agencies.
 In fact, according to SAMHSA, there are 197 facilities within a 50 miles radius of Phoenix.
 That’s a lot of treatment options.

-So how to distinguish oneself in this market?
+So how to Distinguish Yourself in this Market?